codelion/pa.llvm/README.md

 Need LLVM Source Code to Run
 - copy in lib/Transforms/ folder inside LLVM top level source tree
+- update Makefile in lib/Transforms/ folder to include the analysis you want (e.g. CVA)
 - configure using ./configure in source root directory
 - compile using "gmake" command in local directory
 - should get a “Debug+Asserts/lib/CVA.so” under the top level directory of the LLVM source tree